 The Netware Network Operating System implements the concept of "Client-Server" computing.
 In this system, there are various Servers, such as File Servers, Print Servers, and Fax Servers, to name a few.
 The Client stations, where the users work, connect to these servers to retrieve files, get application software, or submit print jobs.
-While most if not all of the interaction between the Clients and Servers is invisible to the users, these operations rely on the transfer of packets between Clients and Servers using the IPX/SPX protocols.
+Most of the interaction between the Clients and Servers is invisible to the users.
+These operations rely on the transfer of packets between Clients and Servers using the IPX/SPX protocols.